 The Quality Assurance Manager is responsible to the Chief Inspector for the shelf life program.
 In the absence of the Quality Assurance Manager, the Chief Inspector, or his/her designee will administer the program.

-Handling of Units/Appliances
+Handling of Article/Appliances

-All units/appliances in process through the repair station will be properly identified by the use of appropriate tags/stickers as found in Alta Avionics Forms Manual, or placed in identified cabinets, racks, or bins (whichever is appropriate).
+All articles/appliances in process through the repair station will be properly identified by the use of appropriate tags/stickers as found in Alta Avionics Forms Manual, or placed in identified cabinets, racks, or bins (whichever is appropriate).

-Parts for each unit shall be appropriately segregated from other units, and protected from damage, or contamination.
+Parts for each article shall be appropriately segregated from other units, and protected from damage, or contamination.

 ESDS Procedures shall be complied with as described in the Detailed Procedures Manual.